 Rain-X: A simple solution to help prevent shower glass stains.
 Also works great on exterior windows to prevent dried water spots.
 Of course, it is a miracle worker for the front windshield when it rains.

 Roof Gutter Drip Extenders: A simple way to stop the water from rolling down the side of your RV from the standard short gutters that are normally installed.
 A cheap and easy solution to direct water away from your RV, and reduce or eliminate the stains associated with the shorter gutters.

 Dish Rack: This is a must have.
 We like the black ones instead of the white or stainless steel ones.
 The black color ‘hides’ better.
 Counter space is limited, so we didn’t like the shiny or bright ones because it was the first thing you noticed when looking in the kitchen.
 This one has feet on the bottom that fold out so you can adjust it to get the water to drain in the sink even if you are not perfectly level.

 Stainless Steel Fitted Sink Strainer: These are a perfect fit in our RV sinks.
 It’s a typical strainer, but it is built to look like your existing drain.
 No cheap or gaudy plastic strainer, this looks like it is part of the sink.
 Stop letting stuff you don’t want, like coffee grounds, getting into your gray tank.

 These links are through our Amazon Affiliate account.
 We are not paid or compensated by any manufacturer to promote their products.
-If you do purchase through our links below, we get a small cut and we greatly appreciate it.
+If you do purchase through our links above, we get a small cut and we greatly appreciate it.